WarrenDavies/imagejenerator/README.md

 * `src/imagejenerator/examples/quick_start.py`
 * `src/imagejenerator/examples/config.py`

-Create an image generator by passing your config to `registry.get_model_class(config)`.
+Create an image generator object by passing your config to `registry.get_model_class(config)`.
 Your config must contain the name of the model that you want to use (as listed in the registry).
 This creates your image generator and moves your config into it.
 Note that the model is not loaded into RAM at this stage.

 ```py
 from imagejenerator.models import registry